Treasury Raises I Bond Fixed Rate To 0.1%, Sets Composite Rate At 2.58%

 What this means for I Bond investors.
 Good news!
 Investors waiting to complete their I Bond purchase allocation for 2017 - $10,000 per person per year - should be buying I Bonds in the month of November.
 It's OK to wait a few weeks; purchases at the end of the month earn interest for the entire month.

-As you can see in the chart, I Bond investors have gone through a long stretches of time recently with the fixed rate stuck at 0.0%.
+As you can see in the chart, I Bond investors have gone through long stretches of time recently with the fixed rate stuck at 0.0%.
 Today's announcement, combined with a very good variable rate of 2.48%, makes I Bonds an attractive investment in 2017.

 The higher fixed rate means that investors in these I Bonds should hold them longer, selling any I Bonds with a 0.0% fixed rate first.
 Do they still make sense as a one-year investment, giving up three months' interest?
 Yes.
 The worst-possible return would be 1.34%, if the next variable rate drops to 0.0% in May 2018.
 That's the worst case, and it's a reasonable return.